The-Microservice-Dungeon/docs/docs/robot/robot.md

     }

-Also there is a way to change the global variables for all robots, for example to make movement regagrles of the movement difficulty of the map scale with an additional factor.
+Also there is a way to change the global variables for all robots, for example to make movement regardless of the movement difficulty of the map scale with an additional factor.

 >**PATCH**